MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 #### New features
 We have stabilized and enabled the creation of **multiple windows on the same thread** in WinUI 3 applications.
 See [issue 5918](https://github.com/microsoft/microsoft-ui-xaml/issues/5918) for more information.

-### Version 1.0 Stable
+### Version 1.0

-The following sections describe new and updated features, limitations, and known issues for 1.0 Stable.
+The following sections describe new and updated features, limitations, and known issues for 1.0.

 #### WinUI 3